JonhyOliveira/JonhyOliveira/README.md

 - 🔎 Into web-focused 🕸️ distributed systems.
 - 🌟 Looking for stuff to colaborate on.
 Get in touch if you think you have something interesting.

-Over the years I've used many languagues.
-Right now I'm proficient in
+Over the years I've used many technologies, right now I'm proficient in
 <div style="display: inline">
 <p>
 <img align=center src="https://upload.wikimedia.org/wikipedia/pt/thumb/3/30/Java_programming_language_logo.svg/1200px-Java_programming_language_logo.svg.png" height="56">